Rye Figure of 8 Walk

 3. In 400m there is a short boardwalk across the shingle to the right, opposite another track off to the left ②.

-• A short out-and-back detour along this boardwalk provides a good view of the sea and (on a clear day) the Nuclear Power Stations at Dungeness, 13 km away.
+• A short out-and-back detour along this boardwalk provides a good view of the sea and – on a clear day – the Nuclear Power Stations at Dungeness, 13 km away.

 4. The cycleway eventually swings left ① and passes a pair of WW Ⅱ blockhouses, with the popular beach resort of Camber Sands visible across the River Rother.
-You pass an old red-roofed fisherman's hut on the right, an elevated walkway on the left leading to the Gooders Hide, then the new Discovery Centre with its Lime Kiln Cafe, a possible mid-afternoon tea stop.
+You pass an old red-roofed fisherman's hut on the right, an elevated walkway on the left leading to the Gooders Hide, then the new Discovery Centre with its Lime Kiln Cafe, a possible refreshment stop.

 5. In a further 250m the diversionary route joins from the left and you carry on towards the village, using the low embankment to the right of the cycleway.
 In front of the Nature Reserve's large car park (overlooked by a Martello Tower) the path turns half-right, passing the end of Harbour Road off to the left.